Fry, Headley, Neel & Rowles Family

 Since then we moved to Missouri where Tillman was buried at the new Missouri Veterans cemetery of Fort Leonard Wood near Waynesvile, MO.
 As you enter the gate, Tillman's tombstone is in the front row, the last one on the right.
 Or the first on the left as you stand facing the graves.
-The names of the wives of these men buried with them are engraved on the back of the tombstone......I think they should be together on the front of the tombstone as they are at civilian cemeteries.
+The names of the wives of these men buried with them are engraved on the back of the tombstone......I think they should be together on the front of the tombstone as they are at a state cemetery.

 God Bless you for reading this far!